AlecCooper/PHYS490Project/README.md

 - The linear sizes to plot (if mode is 1)
 - The colors of the plots

 This script will output a csv file containing the temperatures and mean magnetizations per site.
-These can be used later to plot several linear sizes as once to observe how size affects the magnetization.
+By chaing the mode, these can be used later to plot several linear sizes as once to observe how size affects the magnetization.

 # Comparing the autocorrelation
 In order to calculate the autocorrelation for all 3 methods, run